-- Lightly grease a 9x9-inch square baking dish or 2.5 quart casserole dish.
+Lightly grease a 9x9-inch square baking dish or 2.5-quart casserole dish.

-- Arrange half of the bread cubes in the bottom of the pan.
-Drop spoonfuls of the softened cream cheese over the bread and top with half of the mixed berries.
+In a medium bowl, mix the softened cream cheese with 1 tablespoon of the maple syrup.
+Arrange half of the bread cubes in the bottom of the baking dish.
+Drop spoonfuls of the softened cream cheese over the bread and top with half of the berries.

 - Layer with remaining bread cubes on top.

-- Pour evenly over bread cubes.
+Pour evenly over bread cubes.
 Press the bread cubes slightly down to absorb the milk/egg mixture.

-- When ready to bake, remove french toast from the fridge.
+When ready to bake, remove french toast from the fridge.
 Preheat oven to 350 F. Bake covered with foil for 30 minutes.
 Remove the foil and bake for another 23-26 minutes or until fluffy and golden.

-- Remove from oven and allow to cool for 5 minutes.
+Remove from oven and allow to cool for 5 minutes.
 Serve warm with syrup and additional toppings if desired.

 - To Store: Refrigerate cooled casserole in an airtight container for 2-3 days.